 Enrichment in Key stage 3

 Our school motto is Friendship, Excellence and Opportunity.
 We believe that our well constructed enrichment programme provides a host of excellent opportunities for students to be challenged outside of their comfort zone.
+The foundation our curriculum is what happens in the classroom; in order for our intent to be fully realised, we are committed to providing rich and strategically planned enrichment opportunities throughout Key Stage 3.
 In Year 7 all students have the opportunity to practise their language skills and experience a different culture on the summer trip to Boulogne.
-Furthermore, the science department embraces learning outside of classroom with trips to Colchester zoo and the Science Museum.
-In Year 8 all students have the opportunity to experience a residential camping trip with a three day visit to Danbury outdoor activity centre.
-The Geography department focus on fieldwork skills in their rivers unit and the Drama department ensure that all Year 8 students participate in an annual performance to parents.
+A residential activity based trip to Danbury Outdoor Activity Centre takes place in Year 8 and a cultural, historical trip to Ypres in Year 9 and trips to the theatre, including all year 7s attending a panto and all year 9s visiting The Globe to see a Shakespeare play.
+Furthermore, the science department embraces learning outside of classroom with trips to Colchester Zoo and the Science Museum.
+The Geography department focus on fieldwork skills in their rivers unit and the Drama department ensure that all Year 7 students participate in an annual performance to other students, including primary.

-To find out more about each subject, please use the links below
+To find out more about each subject's curriculum, please use the links below:

 |A4P Year 8 assembly||23rd Jan 2023||Download|